 Communicating: Prefer to talk with enthusiasm and like recognition of their purpose and their vision

 Recognizing the motivations and preferred methods of communication of your clients can be incredibly beneficial to forming new relationships or nurturing existing ones.
-For more tips on professional communication, leadership, organizational culture and more, read the full article on the Align to Thrive blog.
+For more tips on professional communication, leadership, organizational culture and more, check out Envision-U.

 About the author